PatrickJTaylor/exa-amd/docs/source/tutorial.rst

 Tutorial
 ========

-This tutorial walks through how to set up and run exa-AMD on [NERSC’s Perlmutter supercomputer](https://docs.nersc.gov/systems/perlmutter/architecture/), on the **GPU partition**.
+This tutorial demonstrates how to build and run **exa-AMD** on the GPU partition of the `Perlmutter supercomputer <https://docs.nersc.gov/systems/perlmutter/architecture/>`_ to predict novel ``Na–B–H–C`` quaternary compounds.

 1. Clone the Repository
 ------------------------